Alberto1Artoni/PoissonSolver/README.md

   ### 00-Solver
   The solver is validated on a simple problem with known solution.
   The considered domain is \(\Omega = [0,3]\times[0,2]\) and the following manufactured solution $u(x,y) = \sin(\pi x) \cos(\pi y)$ was taken.
+  For this case, we present both the case where we impose strong Dirichlet boundary conditions and the case where we impose the Dirichlet boundary conditions with the lift operator.

   ### 01-Refinement
   This example shows the refinement of the mesh.
+The implementation has been tested only on structured grids.

   ### 02-Convergence
-  This example shows the convergence of the error with respect to the mesh size.
+  This example shows the convergence of the error with respect to the mesh size, numerically veryfing the theoretical convergence rate of the FEM method.

 ## Documentation
 To generate the documentation, run the following commands: